Tyrus (wrestler)

-George Timothy Murdoch (born February 21, 1973) is an American cable news personality, actor, and former professional wrestler known by his ring/stage name Tyrus.
+George Timothy Murdoch (born February 21, 1973) is an American cable news personality, author, actor, and retired professional wrestler known by his ring/stage name Tyrus.
 As a wrestler, he was signed to the National Wrestling Alliance (NWA), where he is a former NWA World's Heavyweight Champion.
 As a cable news personality, he appears on Fox News, and its sister streaming service Fox Nation, primarily as a co-host/panelist on the late-night talk show Gutfeld!, as well as a contributor/fill-in host on other programs.
 In 2024, Tyrus was named host of Maintaining with Tyrus on the streaming platform OutKick, which is owned by Fox.

 After training in WWE's developmental territories, such as Deep South Wrestling (DSW) and Florida Championship Wrestling (FCW), Murdoch under the ring name Brodus Clay debuted during the fourth season of NXT, a WWE television show where rookies were paired with established WWE wrestlers as mentors.
 He debuted on the main roster as Alberto Del Rio's bodyguard.
-During 2012, WWE changed his gimmick to The Funkusaurus, a funk dancer accompanied by his backup dancers the Funkadactyls.
+During 2012, WWE changed his gimmick to The Funkasaurus, a funk dancer accompanied by his backup dancers the Funkadactyls.
 He wrestled in WWE until his departure in 2014.
 From 2014 to 2017, Murdoch wrestled in Total Nonstop Action Wrestling (TNA) under the ring name of Tyrus.
 In 2021, he joined the NWA, where he won the NWA World Television Championship, and later the promotion's primary title — the World's Heavyweight Championship.

 His 2022 autobiography Just Tyrus: A Memoir was a New York Times bestseller.
 His second book Nuff Said was released in 2023.
-Tyrus' third book What It Is, America will be released on November 11, 2025.
+Tyrus' third book What It Is, America was released on November 11, 2025.